hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/syllabus.md

 Labs are an opportunity for you to get practice with the algorithms, tools, and concepts discussed in the lectures and readings.
 There are six total lab assignments; starting in Week 2, labs will be **released weekly on Thursday morning** (i.e., before the in-class work session) and **due at midnight (11:59pm) the following Wednesday.** All labs are implemented in Python; to ensure compatibility, we will provide access to a shared server environment with all necessary software and packages already installed.

 Labs are also an opportunity for you to practice good record-keeping and documentation (important skills in both research and industry careers!).
-To this end, labs are not graded directly based on your code, but instead based on the quality of a **work journal** you will be asked to record for each lab assignment.
-Journaling instructions and a grading rubric can be found here [LINK TODO].
+To this end, **labs are not graded directly based on your code**, but instead based on the quality of a **work journal** you will be asked to record for each lab assignment.
+Journaling instructions and a grading rubric can be found [here](/labs/grading/).

 **Pair programming is strongly encouraged**, but not required, for lab assignments.